-The Public Theater strives to make its performances and facilities accessible to all of our patrons and visitors.
-With our venues closed and performances and live events cancelled through August 31 of this year we are working to ensure our digital content is as accessible as possible.
-For additional information or if you have questions, need assistance, or an accommodation not mentioned below, please contact us at 212.967.7555 (voice) or firstname.lastname@example.org.
+The Public Theater strives to make its performances, digital content, and facilities accessible to all of our patrons and visitors.
+For additional information or if you have questions, need assistance, or an accommodation not mentioned below, please contact us at 212.967.7555 (voice) or [email protected].

 Other Public Theater print materials will be made available in alternate formats upon request with at least three weeks' notice.
-To request a document in an alternate format, please contact Audience Services by email at email@example.com.
+To request a document in an alternative format, please contact Audience Services by email at [email protected].

 Upcoming Audio Described Performances